 Business Tax Planning

-Saving taxes and keeping the IRS at bay is what most people want.
-Our approach is to take an active role in the reduction of federal, state and local taxes.
-Our senior tax people have substantial experience and training in complex areas of corporate and business taxation, partnerships, joint ventures and LLCs, individual and trust taxation and estate planning.
+Dugan & Lopatka’s senior tax people have substantial experience and training in complex areas of business taxation, whether that applies to corporate, partnership, or LLC structures.
 We keep abreast of the changing tax laws and we keep our clients informed of current tax issues, new regulations and planning opportunities.

-Although we are a local firm, we work with many companies that have locations throughout the country and around the world.
-Because of this, we have developed an unusually high level of expertise in the area of state and local taxes.
+Although we are a local firm, Dugan & Lopatka works with many companies that have locations throughout the country and around the world.
+Because of this, we have developed a high level of expertise regarding state and local taxes.
 This expertise extends beyond the mere preparation of such tax returns to the planning needed to minimize the total state and local tax burden.

 Individual Tax Return Preparation